Probate Administration in Arizona

 Myth #4: The State Takes Everything If You Die Without a Will

-The Truth: Arizona has clear intestate succession laws distributing assets to family members—not the state.
-Surviving spouse comes first, then other relatives.
+The Truth: Arizona has clear intestate succession laws distributing assets to family members — not the state.
+The surviving spouse comes first, then other relatives.
 The state only inherits if no eligible family exists, which is extremely rare.

 Myth #5: Being Named in Someone's Will Makes You Automatically the Personal Representative